-Nurses have been and continue to be essential frontline soldiers in the COVID-19 pandemic.
+Nurses have been and continue to be essential frontline soldiers in the COVID-19 pandemic, one top-of-mind form of disaster nursing.
 In March of 2020, Gavin Newsom, the governor of California, sent out a request for all medical professionals, including upcoming graduates and retirees, to assist in the state’s COVID-19 response:

 “Health professionals, California needs you!”
 With that, the California Health Corps was born, and thousands of health care professionals mobilized to help in the pandemic.

-I have been an active member of the California Health Corps, as well as the California Medical Assistance Team (CAL-MAT), since April 2020.
+I have been responding to emergent situations as a disaster nurse as an active member of the California Health Corps, as well as the California Medical Assistance Team (CAL-MAT), since April 2020.
 My first mission involved deploying to what was, at the time, California’s hardest-hit county for coronavirus cases.
 I worked as a registered nurse at an alternative care site, which was essentially a gymnasium that had been turned into a covid “hospital.”

 Since then, I have had the opportunity to use my nursing skills at a fire evacuation shelter to provide free coronavirus testing in remote areas of California.
 Every month, I provide my availability, and if there is a need for nurses in the dates I provided, I receive a phone call with information on the mission as well as to see if I am interested in deploying.

 It has been a way for me to feel like I am contributing to my community during such an unparalleled time in the state’s history.

 From pandemics to natural disasters—such as hurricanes, earthquakes and fires—nurses have been consistent in responding to the needs of not just hospitalized individuals, but groups and communities in times of crisis as well.